abdnaqeeb/IdentifiersDictionaryAndGrammatic/number.md

 For example; to state that the temperature of room is 18 celsius we write `roomTemp = 18`.

+>[!Caution]
+>When we use `temp` to stand for temperature, we should use different word to stand for temporary.
+We recommend to use `tempo` for that.

 ## Price

+The word `price` is neutral.
+This means that for a single product we may have two or more prices.
+Selling price is not the same as purchase price.

+If the kind of the price is clear from the scope context, you can use the word `price`, otherwise, you have to prefix it with explanatory adjective to be like `sellingPrice`, `purchasePrice`, `wholesalePrice`, `retailPrice` and so on.

 ## Amount